 Communication of previous rate upon conclusion of a rental agreement

 In many regions of Switzerland, the supply of affordable housing is scarce.
-In order to counteract the associated increase in rent prices, some cantons (currently BS, GE, NE, VD, ZG, ZH) require landlords to provide the previous rent on a form when concluding a new lease.
+In order to counteract the associated increase in rent prices, some cantons (currently BS, GE, LU, NE, VD, ZG, ZH) require landlords to provide the previous rent on a form when concluding a new lease.
 This gives the new tenant more transparency and the option of contesting the initial rent via the arbitration office within 30 days of taking over the rented property.

 An appeal is also possible in cantons that do not have a required form.
 The conditions are that the tenant found themselves forced